shadrahman10/support/docs/smart-text.md

 ::: info TLDR;

-- Type `#` to initiate Smart Text.
+- Type `#` to initiate **Smart Text**.
 These are dynamic template tags that can be used to automatically populate information unique to a project.
-- Type `@` to initiate Element Mentions.
+- Type `@` to initiate **Element Mentions**.
 These are static references to elements in your library.

 :::

 Paramify allows you to add dynamic text and element references to any narrative.
 This provides many benefits, including:

 - Flexibility
-- Reusability across different certification and systems
+- Reusability across different certifications and systems
 - Accuracy by leveraging a "write-once-use-everywhere" paradigm
 - Discoverability of related information by linking elements together